mu88/mu88.github.io/_posts/2024-04-05-Raspi-Fan-Controller-chiseled.md

 ## And why do you care?

 Well, that's a perfect question!
-One could definitely argue that in my private home network, the chance of a malicious attack might be negligibly.
+One could definitely argue that in my private home network, the chance of a malicious attack might be negligible.
 On the other hand, it's a nice apprentice piece to get used to the technology and better safe than sorry.

 ## Using chiseled images for the _Raspi Fan Controller_ project